How to Create a Scholarship Fund

 You'll start seeing applications come in pretty quickly as students apply for your award.
 The number of applications you can expect varies based on how big or small your eligibility pool is as a result of the specific criteria of your scholarship.

 You can generally expect around 50-200 applications for more restrictive scholarships and more for scholarships that are broader.
-Application amounts also vary based on how time-consuming the application requirements are.
+Application amounts also vary based on the value of the scholarship and how time-consuming the application requirements are.
+No-essay scholarships and scholarships requiring video submissions or very short essays will receive more applications than scholarships with lengthier or more taxing requirements.

 Step 7: Choose Your Finalists and Winner(s)

-As you're reviewing, you'll be able to mark applicants as finalists and you'll also be able to choose your prospective winner(s).
-Be sure to finish your review and winner selection before the announcement date!
+As you're reviewing, you'll be able to rate applications and mark applicants as finalists.
+Additionally, you'll also be able to choose your prospective winner(s).
+Winners and finalists won’t be notified until the announcement date, so you can change your mind beforehand, just remember that you won’t be able to modify your decision once the announcement has gone live on the site.
+So, be sure to finish your review and winner selection before the announcement date!

 About Scholarship Funds